Putin's war is a nightmare for the Ukrainian people and for Russia, an expert warns

 If I had to say at the moment, judging from how the war is going, I think that's the Russian plan. ...
 I'm surprised that they've decided to invade Kyiv, the capital city of Ukraine.
 I'm surprised by the radicalism of the Russian war plan.
 So it suggests to me that they're going to try to build an eastern Ukraine and will put Kyiv at its capital, and it will be, obviously, defended by Russian military force and there will have to be enormous coercion to make the population of this area a part of this new political structure.
 I'm saying that this is the plan.
 I'm very skeptical that they'll be able to carry it out, but I think that's the intention.

-[If the country was partitioned] the rest of Ukraine would be in very bad shape.
+[If the country were partitioned,] the rest of Ukraine would be in very bad shape.
 This is a country that does depend on access to the Black Sea.
 It's a trading country.
 It exports a lot of goods.
 So the economic effects of this would be self-evidently catastrophic.
 Of course, the country would also be in so many ways decapitated to lose the capital city and to lose this amount of territory. ...
-It would be hobbled and to a degree, a ruined country.
+It would be hobbled and, to a degree, a ruined country.

 On the dangerous instability that would result from a Russian partition of Ukraine